Sorgschrofen

-Sorgschrofen is a 1,635 m mountain in the Allgäu Alps of Bavaria, Germany.
+Sorgschrofen is a 1,635 m mountain in the Allgäu Alps of Bavaria, Germany and Tyrol, Austria.
 A lower summit of Sorgschrofen is the 1,613 m Zinken.
 There is a summit cross on both Sorgschrofen and Zinken.

 Quadripoint

 The summit is the only land link Jungholz has to the rest of Austria.
-A rare occurrence found on the summit is that four borders (two German and two Austrian) meet in a quadripoint:
+A rare occurrence found on the summit is that four territories (two German and two Austrian) meet in a quadripoint: